-To assess the correct direction of the line, we will base this metric off of a distance test.
-We want the total distance deviation of a test line to only be 10% off of our reference line.
+To assess the correct direction of the line, we will base this metric off of an orientation test.
 More details on this metric will be discussed in Section 7.

-We want the drawn line length to be correct within 10 cm of our test line and our reference line to account for the noise that wil be generated from the IMU.
-Once again, details of how this will be assessed will be discussed in Section 7.
+We were originally using positional data in order to determine where the points of the line were.
+We originally were aiming for a drawn line length to be correct within 10 cm of our test line and our reference line to account for the noise from the IMU.
+However, this method was in practice too noisy for our purposes.
+A discussion of these details can be found in Section 5.1.
+Because of this, we decided to focus more on the orientation/angle that the device is being held at to determine the angle.
+Once again, more details of how this will be assessed will be discussed in Section 7.